* DIRECT TO PHASE II *

 The technology within this topic is restricted under the International Traffic in Arms Regulation (ITAR), 22 CFR Parts 120-130, which controls the export and import of defense-related material and services, including export of sensitive technical data, or the Export Administration Regulation (EAR), 15 CFR Parts 730-774, which controls dual use items.
 Offerors must disclose any proposed use of foreign nationals (FNs), their country(ies) of origin, the type of visa or work permit possessed, and the statement of work (SOW) tasks intended for accomplishment by the FN(s) in accordance with section 5.4.c.(8) of the solicitation and within the AF Component-specific instructions.
 Offerors are advised foreign nationals proposed to perform on this topic may be restricted due to the technical data under US Export Control Laws.
 Please direct questions to the AF SBIR/STTR Contracting Officer, Ms. Gail Nyikon, firstname.lastname@example.org.

 FEASIBILITY DOCUMENTATION: Offerors interested in submitting a Direct to Phase II proposal in response to this topic must provide documentation to substantiate that the scientific and technical merit and feasibility described has been met and describes the potential commercial applications.
-The documentation provided must substantiate that the proposer has developed a preliminary understanding of additive manufacturing to support 100% parts availability.
-Documentation must include proof of cost and time effective methods for reverse engineering for production of non-flight critical aircraft parts, in addition to plans and techniques for qualifying families of parts.
+The documentation provided must substantiate that the proposer has developed a preliminary understanding of global surveillance augmentation using commercial satellite systems.
+Documentation must include A) demonstrated understanding of space imaging systems and products, B) demonstrated expertise and capability in processing and fusing satellite imagery while performing useful extraction of intelligence value from such imagery (e.g., crop monitoring), C) demonstrated feasibility of automated processing for data mining space based imagery for applications of military interest.
 Documentation should include all relevant information including, but not limited to: technical reports, test data, prototype designs/models, and performance goals/results.
 Read and follow all of Step 1 of the Air Force 15.3 Instructions.
 The Air Force will not evaluate the offeror’s related DP2 proposal where it determines that the offeror has failed to demonstrate the scientific and technical merit and feasibility of the Phase I project.